 Nikki Libby, LAC (she/her)

-Nikki’s approach to therapy is unique in that it is tailored to fit you, your needs, and your goals, while providing a warm and non-judgmental space for you to be you.
-Nikki is trained in Cognitive Behavioral Therapy, Cognitive Processing Therapy, Dialectical Behavior Therapy, EMDR, Motivational Interviewing, and Mindfulness-based interventions.
+Nikki’s approach to therapy is unique in that it is tailored to fit you, your needs, and your goals, while providing a warm and non-judgmental space for you to explore the complexities of your life.
+Nikki is trained in Cognitive Behavioral Therapy, Cognitive Processing Therapy, Dialectical Behavior Therapy, EMDR, Exposure Response Prevention, Motivational Interviewing, and Mindfulness-based interventions.

 Shereen Breuer, LCSW (she/her)